1justingilmore/memdocs/memdocs/configmgr/protect/deploy-use/troubleshoot-endpoint-client.md

 3. Restart your computer.

 > [!CAUTION]
 > When you remove security programs, your computer may be unprotected.
-If you have problems installing Windows Defender after you remove existing security programs, contact [Microsoft Support](https://support.microsoft.com/supportforbusiness/productselection).
-Select the **Security** product family, and then the **Windows Defender** product.
+If you have problems installing Microsoft Defender after you remove existing security programs, contact [Microsoft Support](https://support.microsoft.com/supportforbusiness/productselection).
+Select the **Security** product family, and then the **Microsoft Defender** product.

 ## Internet connection issues